Frank Zappa: Beginning of DiscReet Records and commercial peak

-Business breakups and touring
+Business breakups and continued touring

 In 1976, Zappa produced the album Good Singin', Good Playin' for Grand Funk Railroad.
 His relationship with long-time manager Herb Cohen ended in May 1976.
-After Cohen cashed one of Zappa's royalty checks from Warner and kept the money for himself, Zappa sued Cohen.
+After Cohen cashed one of Zappa's royalty checks from Warner and kept the money for himself, Zappa sued him.
 Zappa was also upset with Cohen for signing acts he did not approve.
 Cohen filed a lawsuit against Zappa in return, which froze the money the pair were expecting to receive from an out-of-court settlement with MGM/Verve over the rights to Zappa's early Mothers of Invention recordings.
 The MGM settlement was finalized in mid-1977 after two years of negotiations.
 Litigation with Cohen also prevented Zappa having access to any of his previously recorded material during the trials.
 Zappa therefore took his personal master copies of the album Zoot Allures (1976) directly to Warner, while bypassing DiscReet.
+Cohen countersued, claiming that the Warner release violated the terms of his DiscReet contract with Zappa.
+So the final four albums of Zappa's recording contract were then assigned back to DiscReet, against Zappa's objection.
 Following the split with Cohen, Zappa hired Bennett Glotzer as new manager.